ZeelParekh10/BookKart/README.md

 # BookKart
 Welcome to the Bookkart project repository!
 This web application is designed to provide a platform for selling and purchasing eBooks online.
-Whether you're an author looking to publish your work or a reader seeking engaging content, this website offers a user-friendly interface to cater to your needs.

 # Features
  - User registration and authentication system.